 And this is a good thing since the more stuff you get rid of, the less you have to pack and move which equals less time and energy.
 Some people think that to save time, they should just pack everything they own and sort later.
 Not so.
 Get rid of as much stuff as you can.

 Go through each room and separate items into three piles: 1) to keep 2) to donate and 3) to toss.
 If you haven’t used it or worn it for a year, give it away or toss it.
 Get the whole family involved by having them follow this rule and sorting through their stuff.
-My personal rule is, if, when deciding whether to keep or toss something, if I hesitate, I toss it.
+If, when deciding whether to keep or toss something, you hesitate, toss it.

 Call for Help